Jajangmyeon: History

-Both the name and dish originate from the Chinese zhájiàngmiàn (炸醬麵).
-The common features of both are pork, long wheat noodles, and a sauce made from fermented soybean paste.
-Originally the sauce that was introduced from China to make the noodle dish, had tasted saltier and was also of a brownish colour.
-The chefs at Incheon, Korea later added in caramel to sweeten it up as well as adding in grains, that darkened the sauce to looking jet black over time.
-Yong Chen, an associate history professor at the University of California, Irvine, has said that although the dish "began as the Northern Chinese noodle-and-ground pork dish zhájiàngmiàn, today it is thoroughly Korean."
+Both the name and dish originate from the Chinese dish zhájiàngmiàn (炸醬麵).
+The common copied features of both are pork, long wheat noodles, and a sauce made from fermented soybean paste.
+Originally the sauce that was introduced from China to make the noodle dish was saltier, richer, and of a deep brown color.
+Chefs at Incheon, Korea later added in caramel to sweeten the sauce, and added grains that darkened the sauce to copy the jet-black-brown color over time.

-In the mid-50s in South Korea, immediately after the Korean War, jajangmyeon was sold at low prices so that anyone could eat it without burden.
-The new Korean-style jajangmyeon began to gain explosive popularity among the many merchants visiting the port of Incheon, which was the center of trade, and the many dock workers working in the fish market, and quickly spread throughout the country.
+In the mid-1950s in South Korea, immediately after the Korean War, jajangmyeon was sold at low prices so that anyone could eat it without economic burden.
+The new Korean-style jajangmyeon became popular among merchants visiting the port of Incheon, the center of trade, and the many dock workers working in the fish market, and quickly spread throughout the country, being recognized as its "own dish" rather than a copied version of the traditional Chinese one.